mapproxy/mapproxy/doc/coverages.rst

 mapproxy-seed
 """""""""""""

-To define a seed-area in the ``seed.yaml``, add the coverage directly to the views.
+To define a seed-area in the ``seed.yaml``, add the coverage directly to the view.

 ::